pminasandra/tracktorlive/tutorials/06-arduino-comm/README.md

     return None
 ```

-When the file is run, each time the ant enters the circle, the character 'm' is
+When the python script is run, each time the ant enters the circle, the character 'm' is
 transmitted to the Arduino, which uses this information to light up an LED (see
 `led_trigger.ino`).

 ![](ant_led.gif)

-As you can see in the above GIF, the LED in the bottom right of the GIF always
+As you can see in the above GIF, the LED in the bottom-left of the GIF always
-shines briefly whenever the ant enters the green rectangle.
+shines briefly whenever the ant enters the green circle.

+We replicate this example with a mouse with the code provided in
+`stimulus_mouse.py`.

-As a second, more interactive example, we would like the Arduino to open
+As a third, more interactive example, we would like the Arduino to open
-a 'door' for a pair of pill-bugs when they both enter the same area.
+a 'door' for a pair of pill-bugs when they are both located in the same
+user-specified region of interest.
 The file `door_pillbug.py` transmits the characters 'm' and 'k' to instruct an
-Arduino to either open or close a door respectively.
+Arduino to either open or close a door respectively (see video below).
 This example has many
-additional customisations, and the reader is encouraged to read both the python
+additional customisations, and we encourage you to read both the python
-script and the Arduino script `openDoorsCopy.ino`.
-Below is a GIF showing this
+script and the Arduino script `openDoorsCopy.ino` to understand how you can customise them to your
-in action:
+needs.

 https://github.com/user-attachments/assets/009591e2-2d35-4dc5-a173-55abe1ab010a